 What are the signs of a yellow jacket infestation?

 Unlike most other stinging insects, yellow jackets prefer nesting on the ground; if the insect nest you are trying to identify is on the ground it is most likely a yellow jacket nest.
 However, yellow jackets will nest other places as well.
-If you are having trouble identifying the pest you are dealing with, upload a picture and ask Tony for help!
+If you are having trouble identifying the pest you are dealing with, upload a picture and ask Nibbles for help!

 Why do I have a yellow jacket problem?